Hot Cocoa, But Make It Charcuterie: How to Create a DIY Holiday Board at Home

 While you can order this artfully curated board from Luxe Bites, you can also challenge yourself to create your very own at home.
 The duo gave us step-by-step instructions for whenever the cocoa craving hits.

 To start, you’ll want to stock up on the essential ingredients that make this board so special.
 “We love using cold brew-coated marshmallows, peppermint infused chocolate pieces, Oreos, peppermint bark, rainbow white chocolate, and—our all-time favorite—dark chocolate sea salt caramels,” Chua shares.
-For those looking for vegan decoration, Odesanya suggests subbing the classic accouterments with vegan marshmallows, crushed peppermint, peanut butter, mint chocolate chips, or graham crackers.
+For those looking for vegan decoration, Odesanya suggests subbing vegan marshmallows, crushed peppermint, peanut butter, mint chocolate chips, or graham crackers for the classic accouterments.

 Once you have all of the fixings for your hot chocolate board, it’s time to assemble.
 “We recommend making the boards right before consuming.
 We pride ourselves in making every order just before delivery to preserve freshness,” says Odesanya.
 So, if you’re planning to serve a hot chocolate board at your holiday party or bringing one to a friend’s home, assemble everything on the same day as your event.